AztecProtocol/docs/docs/developers/getting-started.md

 For the status and details of the Aztec Testnet infrastructure, check the [Testnet Falafel Status API](https://api.aztec.network/aztec-connect-testnet/falafel/status).

-### Deployed Aztec Connect Bridges
+### Deployed Aztec Connector contracts

-If you are developing with the SDK / on multi-step bridges that involve interaction with other existing bridges, you may come across the need to retrieve details of bridges already deployed on the Testnet (e.g. `bridgeAddressId`).
+If you are developing with the SDK / on multi-step connectors that involve interaction with other existing connectors, you may come across the need to retrieve details of connectors already deployed on the Testnet (e.g. `bridgeAddressId`).
 There are currently two ways to do so:

 #### Aztec Frontend Boilerplate

-After logging in on the [Minimal Frontend](https://aztec-frontend-boilerplate.netlify.app/), you will see a "Log Bridges" button which logs bridge details in the browser console.
+After logging in on the [Minimal Frontend](https://aztec-frontend-boilerplate.netlify.app/), you will see a "Log Bridges" button which logs connector details in the browser console.

 #### Foundry Script

-Alternatively, you can read from the bridge data provider contract directly by running a script from the [Aztec Connect Bridges repository](https://github.com/AztecProtocol/aztec-connect-bridges).
+Alternatively, you can read from the connector data provider contract directly by running a script from the [Aztec Connector contracts repository](https://github.com/AztecProtocol/aztec-connect-bridges).
 Check [this section](./bridges#testnet-deployment-info) for more details.

 ## Building with the SDK